Giphy/GiphyAPI/README.md

 ## Overview

-The [Giphy API](http://api.giphy.com) provides nine JSON endpoints: recent, translate, seach, flagged, favorites, artists, gif by id, gifs by id and screensaver.
+The [Giphy API](http://api.giphy.com) provides nine JSON endpoints:

++ recent
++ translate
++ search
++ flagged
++ favorites
++ artists
++ gif by id
++ gifs by id
++ screensaver

 The search endpoint replicates the search found on [Giphy](http://giphy.com).
 Translate is an experimental endpoint designed to be used for GIF dialects and screensaver returns a random gif.
+Learn more about the rest in the documentation below.

 The Giphy API implements a REST-like interface.
 Connections can be made with any HTTP enabled programming language.
 The Giphy API also implements [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), allowing you to connect to Giphy from JavaScript / Web browsers on your own domain.